Get new exclusive access to healthcare business reports & breaking news

-HITRUST is a certification required by organizations that handle Protected Health Information.
-HITRUSTs mission is to establish a holistic approach for the healthcare industry to manage information security risks.
+HITRUST CSF® is a certification required by organizations that handle Protected Health Information.
+HITRUST’s mission is to establish a holistic approach for the healthcare industry to manage information security risks.

 HITRUST stands for Health Information Trust Alliance.
-It is the combination of different security standards in the healthcare industry.
-This includes HIPAA, HITECH, PCI, COBIT, NIST and FTC.
+It’s a combination of different security standards in the healthcare industry, including HIPAA, HITECH, PCI, COBIT, NIST, and FTC.

-In 2017, data breaches cost an organization an average of $380 per record, not to mention the loss of reputation and trust in the brand.
+In 2017, the average cost of a healthcare data breach was $380 per record, not to mention the loss of reputation and trust in the brand.
 Just a single breach could end your business for good.

 HITRUST is the gold standard compliance framework in the healthcare industry.
 HITRUST is responsible for creating the “Common Security Framework”, the most widely applied security framework in the USA.